 Look after it in the oven

 Baking banana bread in the oven can be a little tricky depending on the oven you use.
 My oven has a higher temperature on the top side so if I leave it for a good 40-50mins, the top of the bread tends to bake a little too much.
 And I think this happens to many of you too.

 So what I do is place a sheet of aluminium foil halfway through the baking time.
 I cut aluminium foil the size of slightly bigger than my loaf tin, and cover it with it after about 30mins so that it presents burning on top.

 How to store it

 You can store this lovely chocolate banana bread in an airtight container, cut into slices or as a whole.
 Store in the fridge and it will maintain its taste and texture for about 5 – 7 days.

 For a longer storage time, keep it in the freezer for up to 2-3months.
 Don’t forget to cut into slices before freezing them because once it’s frozen it will be very difficult to cut!
 (Don’t tell anyone that I did it!)

 Can I make this recipe gluten-free?

 In fact, yes!
-I do have a gluten-free version of this recipe which is coming up on the blog very soon, but for the time being, you can swap the plain flour with rice flour so that it’s gluten-free.
+I do have a gluten-free version of this recipe which is coming up on the blog very soon, but for the time being, you can swap the plain flour with 1:1 gluten-free flour so that it’s gluten-free.
 The texture and density will be slightly different but the taste is as delicious!

 You will LOVE this vegan chocolate banana bread recipe if you: